dmeoli/WNAffect/README.md

 ## Using WNAffect

-When using WNAffect jar package from other projects, make sure to also include depending libraries and [WordNet 3.0](https://wordnet.princeton.edu/download/current-version) dict folder into the root of your project.
-Add the [JitPack](https://jitpack.io/) repository to your POM file:
+When using WS4J jar package from other projects add the [JitPack](https://jitpack.io/) repository to your POM file:

     <repositories>
         <repository>